WEMS/ssh-ca/README.md

  curl -F "user=wems" -F "key=@/home/ben/.ssh/id_rsa.pub" http://localhost:8002/request-cert
 ```

+## Configuration

+The configuration is done by a YAML file at `config.config.yml`.
+A sample configuration is present under `config/config.sample.yml`.

+The only required configuration option is the `ca_path`.

-## Expiry Times
+### Expiry Times

-Expiry times are set in the conifg.
+Expiry times are set with the config option `default_expiry`.
+It's named `default_expiry` and not just `expiry` as the
+intention is to allow a user to optionally request an expiry time of their own, subject to some checks.
+For example, we
+may allow users with a particular ldap group membership to request a month's certificate.

 From the ssh-keygen manual:

 > Specify a validity interval when signing a certificate.
 A validity interval may consist of a single time, indicating that the certificate is valid beginning now and expiring at that time,
  or may consist of two times separated by a colon to indicate an explicit time interval.
 The start time may be specified as a date in YYYYMMDD format, a time in YYYYMMDDHHMMSS format or a